lopkol/sff-vektor/README.md

   - `deno task migration up`: run the migration (API also runs migration automatically on startup if `DATABASE_RUN_MIGRATIONS=true`, enabled by default)
   - `deno task migration down`: revert the last migration

+For the frontend, you have to go in the `frontend/` folder:
+1. Run `npm i` to install dependencies
+2. Run `npm run dev` to start dev environment

 ### Env files explained:

 There are 2 levels of environment files: